engineering-collaboration/book/docs/book/introduction/README.md

 Within *OpenCollaboration*, we discuss intramural strategies that have proven useful for a broad spectrum of organizations.
 This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

+Compared to other industries, software products have low upfront costs and require low distribution efforts.
+These aspects enable us to create cheap prototypes of products and provide them to users globally with little overhead.

+If these traits are limited, our business loses its ability to pivot with market changes, and we are at the mercy of our competitors.
+While it is not always necessary to act, the decision to do so should be driven by business factors, not technological limits.

+The book *Accelerate* by Nicole Forsgren, Jez Humble, and Gene Kim presents the findings of the largest study done in the field of software products and continuous delivery.
+It was done in 2017 and focused on four key capabilities for software product releases.

+- **Code Deployment** measures the frequency of how often we release new versions of our application to the consumer.
+- **Commit to Deploy** describes the lead time from the last software change making it into a new release for code deployment.
+- **Recover from Downtime** is the process of identifying a show-stopping problem in a software application to re-establishing a functioning system.
+It also includes recovering from external attacks like malevolent system infiltrations or denial of service attacks.
+- **Change fail rate** appraises how often the distributed software executable does not match the desired expectations.
+New code deployments should minimize required unexpected fixes.

+The study compared these key capabilities of software distribution between high and low-performing organizations and found that high performers had:

+- **46x** more frequent code deployments
+- **440x** faster lead time from commit to deploy
+- **170x** faster mean time to recover from downtime
+- **1/5** of fails on changes

+Building these paradigms into the core of software development enabled high performers to double the probability of reaching their business goals compared to low performers across industries and departments.
+Improving our software delivery effectiveness will improve our ability to incorporate customer feedback more effectively.

 ## Structure

 *OpenCollaboration* is structured into three sections, addressing engineering processes at different levels within our organization.